Ivy Ross: Boards

-Ross is on the board of directors for Destination XL Group Inc, Willow, and the ArtCenter College of Design.
+Ross is on the board of directors for Destination XL Group Inc, Willow, ArtCenter College of Design, and the Cooper Hewitt Smithsonian Design Museum.
 Previously, she was on the design board for Procter & Gamble and the Institute for Play.

 Honors and awards

 Ross was given the Juror, Industrial Design Excellence Awards (IDEA) competition in 2006.
 Additionally, she presented as a business storyteller for BIF-2, a collaborative innovation summit sponsored by the Business Innovation Factory, that same year.
 In 2003, Ross was one of nine executives chosen by Fast Company magazine for the “Who's Fast 2003” issue.
 In 2008, she was named a Fashion Design Mentor for Otis College of Art & Design.
 In 2017, Ross was featured as one of 200 Women who will change the way you see the world in both a book and a touring exhibition.
 Surface magazine featured Ross in The Boundaries Issue on barrier-breaking figures in 2019.